thoughtbot/maintaining-open-source-projects/book/05-documentation.md

 ## Wiki

-The wiki is a perfect place for an FAQ section for the software.
+The wiki is a perfect place for a FAQ section for the software.
 You can start it with a mostly blank FAQ template with a few questions and answers, so there will be an obvious place for people to contribute questions and answers after the project is under way.

 As the maintainer you don’t _need_ this documentation, because you already understand most of your project, if not every corner of it.
-It can be difficult to see things from a newcomer’s point of view, and describe steps that seem so obvious that you might deem unworthy of mention.
-You will need the users coming up with questions, and updating the documentation freely as they see fit.
-A wiki is the perfect implementation of such a protocol.
+It can be difficult to see things from a newcomer’s point of view and describe steps that seem obvious and unworthy of mention.
+When you notice users coming up with questions, consider updating the documentation and encouraging other users to do so.
+One answer might help many other users.
+A wiki is the perfect implementation of this protocol.

 As a result of its independence and complete freedom to change, it will have many different style and ways of writing.
-Its absolutely open nature leaves room for potential vandalism that won’t be immediately visible.
+Also, it's worth noting that its absolutely open nature leaves room for potential vandalism that won’t be immediately visible.
 It will also probably go out of date as you release new versions of the project, because it’s not versioned and tested as code is.
 Make sure the intended audience is clear at all times to all editors.
 Document the wiki guidelines in the wiki itself and point people to them.

-You will want to curate it as much as you do the code and its documentation, with the frequency that makes the most sense to you and your community.
-Make sure to set the right expectations of relevance for the wiki, so users know how much to rely on it, and feel comfortable editing it when they know it is not up to date.
+You will want to curate it as much as you do the code and its documentation with a frequency that makes the most sense to you and your community.
+Make sure to set the right expectations of relevance for the wiki, so users know how much to rely on it, and feel comfortable editing it when they know it isn't up to date.

 ---

-Technical writing is still writing.
-As if you were writing an essay or blog post, you should strive to grab the attention of your reader early.
-Don’t make your users think more than they need, onboard them instead with a great landing page.
+Documentation, a form of technical writing, is still writing.
+Just as if you were writing an essay or blog post, you should strive to grab the attention of your reader early on.
+Don’t make your users think more than they need, onboard them instead with a great landing page and subsequent documentation.